- Finance & Tech

 When it comes to using the gas mask in its CBRN (chemical, biological, radioactive or nuclear) or NBC (nuclear, biological, chemical) environment, to have full protective coverage you need to ensure you are providing your body with a full protective seal, otherwise when you are in your decontaminated environment, your skin or clothing may be carrying traces of the dangerous substance you want to stay protected against.

-In those situations (what is deemed as a true sh-t hit the fan situation) you would need complete protection using the following equipment:
+In those situations (what is deemed as a true sh-t hit the fan situation) you would need complete protection using a hazmat suit, and effective gloves and boots.
+Sealing these at the joins with duct tape is the method used in military and containment units to ensure a zero contamination.

 Gas masks work on a similar principle to water filters, which most domestic countertops have these days.
 It acts as a filter catching anything carried in the air, so that what you are consuming is clean oxygen.